jordan4ibanez/Formine/README.md

 (For C bindings)
 ``const char *`` would be interopped as ``character(kind = c_char), intent(in)``

 This is because C does pointer arithmetic on the location we give it and we can use it to our advantage.
+Fortran will pass by reference by default.
+You could consider this ``&parameter`` in C.
 You must ensure that the string is null terminated.
 You can do this with ``string//achar(0)``

 ``const char **`` would be interopped as ``character(len = *, kind = c_char), intent(in)`` (if you only want 1)